Break-in hotspots

 “Hopefully you’ll never experience a break-in, but there are things you can do to try and reduce the chances of it happening to you, from installing an alarm, to not posting when you’re on holiday on social media.
 You can also add motion activated lights and ask neighbours, family or friends you trust to check on your home while you’re away,” says Mr Taylor.

-“Nothing is 100% secure, however, so taking out home and contents insurance will give you that extra peace of mind that should someone break into your home, you can cover the cost of replacing the insured items that were stolen or damaged.”
+“Nothing is 100% secure, however, so taking out home insurance and contents insurance will give you that extra peace of mind that should someone break into your home, you can cover the cost of replacing the insured items that were stolen or damaged.”

 Methodology